moistbois/info/missions/cherno90s/readme.md

 - Don’t be a dick.
 - Don’t relog to skip unconsciousness.
 This is not a KOTH server.
 - This is a cooperative server.
 Teamwork is essential.
-- Keep game related chatter in-game. (i.e. don’t use text chat, Twitch, Discord, etc.)
+- Keep game related chatter in-game and immersive. (i.e. don’t use text chat, Twitch, Discord, etc. Dead can't talk.)
 - Do not waste assets (vehicles, static weapons, etc.)
 - No cheating (includes exploits and metagaming.)